NaSOS/azure-mobile-apps-xamarin-demo/README.md

 Now you will be able to see the list of the available *Authentication Providers*.
 Let's enable one (in our case Microsoft):
 - Select *Microsoft*
--- Follow [this](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-microsoft-authentication) for instructions on how to configure the appropriate Microsoft app.
+	- Follow [this](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-microsoft-authentication) for instructions on how to configure the appropriate Microsoft app
--- Note the *AppId* and the *Application Secret*
+	- Note the *AppId* and the *Application Secret*
-- Fill in the *Client Id* and *Client Secret* fields with *AppId* and Application Secret* respectively
+- Fill in the *Client Id* and *Client Secret* fields with *AppId* and *Application Secret* respectively
 - Leave the *Action to take when request is not authenticated* to *Allow Anonymous requests (no action)* because on our demo, for convenience, we are not going to restrict all tables

-Now you can enable authentication on the EasyTables to restrict access to authorised users only.
+Now you can enable authentication on the *Easy Tables* to restrict access to authorised users only.
 To do so:
 - Go back to *Easy Tables*
 - Create the table `UserActivity` and set all permissions to *Authenticated access only*